JimmyWeb3/Blockchain_JS/README.md

 Welcome.
 My name is Jimmy and I have written a simple blockchain in Javascript.
 The project uses Node.js to run.
-The blockchain has mining implemented so it can create new blocks that is aded to it through proof of work.
+The blockchain has mining implemented so it can create new blocks that is added to it through proof of work.

 Let's go over the code structure.
 There are five classes in this project.